mirkokiefer/array-diff/README.md

 [['=', [1, 2, 3, 4]], ['+', [7]], ['=', [5]]]
 ```

-If you have arrays of unique elements you can diff re-orders.
-An 'x' denotes a "cut" and a 'p' a "paste":
+If you have arrays of unique elements you can diff re-orders. 'x' denotes a "cut" and 'p' a "paste":

 ``` js
 var diff = require('array-diff')({unique: true, compress: true})